Termites

 © Queensland Government

-Termites that cause damage to houses, other buildings, furniture or other timber-in-service are either subterranean termites or drywood termites.
+Termites that cause damage to houses, other buildings, furniture or other timber products are either subterranean termites or drywood termites.

 Scientific name